Lawyers & Legal Representation in Finland

 This is a guide only and does not constitute legal advice

-Lawyers have many names in English; solicitor, barrister, attorney, advocate to name a few.
 In Finland the general name for a lawyer is lakimies (law-man).
-A fully qualified member of the Finnish Bar Association (FBA) is entitled to use the Finnish title asianajaja (in English advocate).
+A fully qualified member of the Finnish Bar Association (FBA) may use the title asianajaja (in English advocate).
 It is not necessary to be a member of the FBA to give legal advice.
 Non-members of the Bar are referred to as jurists.

 Finland is not, comparatively, a litigious country.
 People are expected to be responsible and settle personal matters between themselves in a civilised manner.
 "You'll be hearing from my lawyer!" is not frequently heard.
-In cases of divorce for example, parents usually share custody of the kids on a 50/50 basis in an amicable manner, and battles over "Who owns what?" are minimal; if it was yours it's still yours, if you bought it together you split it.
-If you smoked from the age of 12 and get cancer you probably won't find much joy suing a tobacco company; you knew the risks and it's your fault.
+In cases of divorce for example, parents usually share custody of the kids on a 50/50 basis in an amicable manner, and battles over "Who owns what?" are minimal.

 Employment disputes are usually settled by arbitration, and most workers are covered by clear terms and conditions of employment delineated in collective agreements.

 In this environment of 'reasonableness', solutions are usually reached by negotiation and arbitration rather than court proceedings.
 Lawyers are therefore often employed in an advisory or mediating capacity rather than engaged in prosecutions.
 Common areas of expertise for Finnish lawyers include

 - Tax matters

 - Corporate law